 Check the event schedule to see when and where it's all happening in Times Square on New Year's Eve.

 No. There are no portable restrooms in Times Square during the celebration.
-The Times Square Museum & Visitor Center has public restrooms but will be closing early on New Year's Eve.

 No. Public drinking is illegal in New York City.
 Police will confiscate alcohol.

 No. There will be no licensed food and beverage vendors in Times Square.
 However, there are hundreds of restaurants in and around Times Square (see below).

 Will there be restaurants open in the area?
 Can revelers return to the same viewing areas after dining?

 Many restaurants located in the Times Square area will be open on New Year's Eve - be sure to consult our Restaurant Guide to locate a restaurant - and make your reservations well in advance.
 Please remember that if you dine at a local restaurant, you will not simply be able to come out and watch the Ball lowering at midnight.
 Revelers will arrive in Times Square early in the day, and while you are dining, designated viewing areas will fill up on a "first come, first served" basis.
 Furthermore, no one is allowed to stand in the emergency lanes or on sidewalks.
 Please remember that if you leave your viewing area to dine in a restaurant, you will not be able to return to your spot in a viewing area.